 Tourist/Entry Visas

 Depending on nationality and country requirements, participants may be required to obtain entry visas prior to departure.
 The cost of any tourist/entry visas and traveling to obtain a visa (if required) is not covered by the program budget.
-Non-American citizens will need to check with their embassies to determine visa requirements for their destination.
+Non-US citizens will need to check with their embassies to determine visa requirements for their destination.

 General FAQ